 FIRE (sometimes written FI/ER) stands for Financial Independence Retire Early (or Early Retirement).
 These are two separate concepts that often go hand-in-hand.

 What is Financial Independence?

 Financial Independence is a personal net worth milestone generally accepted as having enough invested assets, minus debts, to pay for your living expenses through retirement.
 We reached FI at age 33 with a $1.2M net worth.

 There’s a lot of nuance to what defines those inputs and outputs.
-In general, if you can live off the returns and growth of your investments without working for paycheck, you’re financially independent.
+In general, if you can live off the returns and growth of your investments without working for a paycheck, you’re financially independent.

 What is Retire Early?

-Early Retirement generally refers to people leveraging financial independence at a young age to leave a traditional career path.
+Retire Early generally refers to people leveraging financial independence at a young age to leave a traditional career path.
 That standard path typically ends around age 65 with retirement.

 Early retirees often call it quits when their nest egg reaches maturity and they’ve lost their interest in traditional work.
 The date this happens depends on your savings rate and your desire to work.

 If you’re new to the financial independence retire early concept, read through the FAQ below to find answers to questions that newcomers have when entering the world of FIRE.
 Did we miss something?
 Let us know to add to the FAQ!

 Early retirees typically reach for the escape hatch once their nest egg is large enough to pay for their expenses, often following the “4% rule”, through retirement.
 The age that happens varies, but a lot of early retirees manage to do it in their 30s or 40s.